toki2612/hack-n-lead-2019-template-repository/README.md

 Analysis folder: (R)
-- CreditSuisseChallengeAnalysis.Rmd can be used to produce the file with R: CreditSuisseChallengeAnalysis.html which will give a overview of all features and a simple threshold approach to detect anomalies.
+- CreditSuisseChallengeAnalysis.Rmd can be used to produce the file with R: CreditSuisseChallengeAnalysis.html which will give an overview of all features and a simple threshold approach to detect anomalies.

 ML folder: (Python)
 - HacknLead_credit_swiss.ipynb a Jupyter Notebook for Python computations.
 Load the data into the ML folder and run the notebook.
 There will be results on supervised and unsupervised learning algorithms.